BuvinJT/automacdoc/README.md

 alignment of Python package / module to a sub directory / document (i.e. site page).

-This is the most straight forward style for indexing the exact source found within that Python code base in a literal manner.
+This is the most straightforward style for indexing the exact source found within that Python code base in a literal manner.

 ### Magic Mode

-Now that you've seen how easy it is to use the direct "Raw Mode", "Magic Mode" may be better understood in its contrast to it.
+Now that you've seen how easy it is to use "Raw Mode", let's dive into "Magic Mode"!

-"Magic Mode" is used to generate the documents in a more dynamic, customizable manner.
+"Magic Mode" is used to generate documentation sites in a more dynamic, customizable manner.
 The key difference between this mode vs. "Raw Mode", is that the method by which objects are indexed is "by import" rather than by "file path".
 This mode also provides the means to define the structure of the content produced